310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Keito %}
 There's no need to apologize.
-You guys did nothing wrong… Just be more dignified — So incorrigible.
+You guys didn’t do anything wrong… Just be more dignified — So incorrigible.
 {% endbubble %}

 {% bubble Midori %}
-<th>(Ah, he left… What was that about… I think we got scolded for some reason though…)</th>
+<th>(Ah, he left… What was that about… I think we got scolded for some reason, though…)</th>

 <th>(I guess he was just warning us not to slip and hurt ourselves… So basically he was worried about us or something…?)</th>